As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Trying to figure out when to start fall seeds even though it’s blazing hot outside?
 In this article, we’ll help you figure out exactly when to start your fall seeds so you can have a successful fall (or winter) garden!

 When to start fall seeds and why you should give cold weather gardening a try

-It’s scorching hot outside, thunderstorms are frequent, and piles of fresh fruits & veggies are coming out of the garden.
+It’s scorching hot outside, thunderstorms are frequent, and piles of fresh fruits & veggies are coming out of your garden.
 That means it’s almost time to start your fall seeds!

 It might not feel or taste like it at the moment, but for most areas of the country, July through September are the months you’ll want to start your fall/winter seeds indoors to transplant out in your garden 6-8 weeks later.

 Of course, you can always direct-sow your fall/winter seeds in your garden underneath the cooling shade of your larger summer annuals (tomatoes, peppers, etc) if you’d prefer.
 That’s what we often do with kale, lettuce, and other salad greens.